BlueCycleOps/cc-greynoise-enrich/README.md

 This pack is a collaboration between [Cribl](https://cribl.io), [Blue Cycle](https://www.bluecycle.net) and [GreyNoise](https://www.greynoise.io).

 This pack currently supports a single node redis cluster that is already running and populated with GreyNoise data.
-More info `here`.
+More info [here](https://docs.cribl.io/stream/redis-function).

 ## Requirements Section

 Before you begin, ensure that you have met the following requirements:

-* You need a GreyNoise license that provides threat intel export and the associated software package that can populate redis from the GreyNoise API.
+* You need a GreyNoise API Key with appropriate license that includes approved FEED support, and the associated software package that can populate redis from the GreyNoise API.
 * An event with an IP address to enrich.
-* The IP address, port, and admin secret for your redis instance
+* The IP address, port, and admin secret for your redis instance.

 ## WARNING
-* When using Redis functions in a pack, if redis is not available then your pipeline will time out and may affect Cribl performance.
+* When using Redis functions in a pack, if redis is not available, your pipeline will time out and may affect Cribl performance.
 * In order to authenticate to your redis instance as described below, you will need to configure a `user` or `admin` secret as a text secret in Stream, then select that secret in the redis function's authentication section.
 Info on Secrets [here](https://docs.cribl.io/stream/securing-and-monitoring/#accessing-secrets).
 Info on Redis Authentication in Stream [here](https://docs.cribl.io/stream/redis-function#authentication-method).
-Authentication is current disabled in the sample piplines.
+Authentication is currently disabled in the sample pipelines.

 ## Redis Setup

-For each redis function, setup the following:
+For each redis function, set up the following:
 * filter
 ** Lookup: Result field: `ex: malicious` (the field to write intel lookup result), Command: get, Key: event field you are looking up, Args (not required)
 * Redis URL: redis://10.10.10.5:6379 (redis://<IP>:<port>)